-Grand Prairie is a city located in Texas.
-With a 2020 population of 198,442, it is the 17th largest city in Texas and the 125th largest city in the United States.
-Grand Prairie is currently growing at a rate of 0.97% annually and its population has increased by 13.14% since the most recent census, which recorded a population of 175,396 in 2010.
-Spanning over 81 miles, Grand Prairie has a population density of 2,746 people per square mile.
+Grand Prairie is a city located in Dallas County, Ellis County, and Tarrant County Texas.
+Grand Prairie has a 2023 population of 199,395.
+Grand Prairie is currently growing at a rate of 0.52% annually and its population has increased by 1.56% since the most recent census, which recorded a population of 196,331 in 2020.

 Grand Prairie is located in Dallas, Tarrant, and Ellis Counties in Texas as part of the Mid-Cities area of the Dallas-Fort Worth Metroplex (DFW or Metroplex).
 DFW is the 7th largest metropolitan area in the United States with a population of 6.8 million spread over 13 counties.

 The North Texas population is experiencing a strong population boom and has reached about 7 million.
-The 16-county area added about 97,000 between 2014 and 2015 alone and this trend has continued for the last decade.
+The 16-county area added about <a href=”https://www.star-telegram.com/news/local/community/article19422408.html”>97,000 between 2014 and 2015 alone and this trend has continued for the last decade.
 The population growth in Grand Prairie is expected to continue as the growth has been fueled by a strong economy and quality of life.
-Grand Prairie was recently ranked as the 7th happiest city in the United States.
+Grand Prairie was recently ranked as the <a href=”https://www.valuewalk.com/2019/03/top-10-happiest-cities-wallethub/”>7th happiest city in the United States.